|Search||Chronology||Locations||Aircraft||Vessels||Missing In Action (MIA)|

 While the American planes were attacking, Yorktown and Lexington - alerted by an intercepted message which indicated that the Japanese knew of their whereabouts - were preparing to fight off a retaliatory strike.
 Sure enough, shortly after 1100, that attack came.

 American CAP Wildcats downed 17 planes, though some managed to slip through the defenses.
 B5N Kates launched torpedoes from both sides of Lexington's bows.
-Two torpedos hit on the port side.
+Two torpedoes hit on the port side.
 D3A Val dive bombers added three bomb hits.
 Lexington developed a list, with three partially-flooded engineering spaces.
 Several fires raged below decks, and the carrier's elevators were put out of commission.

 Battle of Midway

 Yorktown, too, received orders to return to Hawaii; and she arrived at Pearl Harbor on 27 May.
 Miraculously, yard workers there - laboring around the clock - made enough repairs to enable the ship to put to sea.
-Her air group - for the most part experienced but weary - was augmented by planes and flyers from USS Saratoga which was then headed for Hawaiian waters after her modernization on the west coast.
+Her air group - for the most part experienced but weary were augmented by planes and aviators from USS Saratoga which was then headed for Hawaiian waters after her modernization on the west coast.
 Ready for battle, Yorktown sailed as the central ship of TF 17 on 30 May.

 Northeast of Midway, Yorktown, flying Rear Admiral Fletcher's flag, rendezvoused with TF 16 under Rear Admiral Raymond A. Spruance and maintained a position 10 miles to the northward of the latter.
 Over the days that ensued, as the ships proceeded toward a date with destiny, few men realized that within the next few days the pivotal battle of the war in the Pacific would be fought.